tomzx/blog.tomrochette.com-content/agi/chatbot/article.md

 	* Nothing new is ever said as Markov chains are simply the encoding of the probability a "path sentence" being heard
 	* Generated sentences can however be novel depending on the rules used to construct the Markov chain (for instance, using bigrams/trigrams/n-grams).
 If we build the Markov chain based on whole sentences, then we fall back to the previous case and nothing new is ever said (every sentence is a repetition of an heard sentence)
 * Teach it valid grammar and vocabulary for a language
-	* Can generate a lot of grammatically valid sentences but devoided of any meaning
+	* Can generate a lot of grammatically valid sentences but void of any meaning
 * Infer/build a grammar/vocabulary based on experience
 	* Limited to what has been seen (which is fine)
 	* Can be taught or can learn incorrect grammar/vocabulary